-Specifically, our results showed that for positive primes, shorter latencies for congruent than for incongruent prime-target pairs were observed in all three experiments.
-The encoding perspective holds that all emotional information can be represented as nodes in semantic memory.
-Primes activate associations in memory that make the valence of targets more accessible, thus facilitating affective priming (Fazio, 2001).
-Positive information of primes can stably increase the accessibility and use of associations of prime-target pairs, which makes it easier for spreading activation between connected nodes, thus facilitating positive target encoding (Clore & Storbeck, 2006).
-According to the density hypothesis, another possible explanation is that positive information is more similar to other positive information, and thus an obvious advantage in spreading activation from positive primes to positive targets (Unkelbach et al., 2008; Koch et al., 2016).
+505 Specifically, our results showed that for positive primes, shorter latencies for congruent than 506 for incongruent prime-target pairs were observed in all three experiments.
+The encoding 507 perspective holds that all emotional information can be represented as nodes in semantic memory.
+508 Primes activate associations in memory that make the valence of targets more accessible, thus 509 facilitating affective priming (Bower, 1981; Fazio, 2001).
+Positive information of primes can 510 stably increase the accessibility and use of associations of prime-target pairs, which makes it easier 511 for spreading activation between connected nodes, thus facilitating positive target encoding (Clore 512 & Storbeck, 2006).
+Alternatively, another possible explanation according to the density hypothesis for the facilitation of positive primes is the higher density of positive information in semantic 513 memory.
+That is, positive information is more similar to other positive information, and thus has 514 515 a speed advantage in the processing of positive information (Unkelbach et al., 2008; Koch et al., 516 2016).

-For negative primes, opposite priming effects were found in Experiment 1 and 3, in which the affective relationship of primes-targets involved valence and the combine of valence and arousal, respectively.
-By contrast, such effect was not observed in Experiment 2, in which the affective relationship based on arousal level of primes-targets.
-These results indicate that opposite priming effects might occur under negative prime conditions, but a precondition is that the affective relationship between primes and targets should be based on valence or at least involve valence information.
-Based on the different organization of positive and negative information in memory, the opposite priming effects may be explained by the spreading inhibition hypothesis (Clore & Storbeck, 2006) or automatic vigilance hypothesis of emotion (Estes & Adelman, 2008).
-Because of prolonged attention to negative words, the processing of negative prime-negative target trials may produce a "double negative delay," which hinders the spread of negatively-valenced associations and reduces the optimization of word-processing.
-Consequently, negative targets are more slowly activated compared with positive and neutral targets when they are presented in negative primes.
-The opposite priming effects for negative primes that were observed in the present study supported and extended the automatic vigilance hypothesis and suggested that prolonged attention to negative words occurred when they were presented in isolation and also occurred when they were presented in the priming experiment.
+517 For negative primes, opposite priming effects were found in Experiment 1 and 3, in which the affective relationship of primes-targets involved valence and the combine of valence and 518 519 arousal, respectively.
+By contrast, such effect was not observed in Experiment 2, in which the 520 affective relationship based on arousal level of primes-targets.
+These results indicate that opposite 521 priming effects might occur under negative prime conditions, but a precondition is that the 522 affective relationship between primes and targets should be based on valence or at least involve 523 valence information.
+Due to different organization between positive and negative information in 524 memory, the opposite priming effects may be explained by spreading inhibition (Paulmann & Pell, 525 2010) and automatic vigilance hypothesis of emotion (Estes & Adelman, 2008).
+Because of a 526 prolonged attention to negative words, the processing of negative primes-negative targets trials 527 may produce a "double negative delay", which hinders the spread of negatively--valenced 528 associations and reduces the optimization of word-processing.
+Consequently, negative targets are 529 more slowly activated compared with positive and neutral targets when they were presented in 530 negative primes.
+In this sense, the opposite priming effects for negative primes that was observed 531 in the present study support and extend the automatic vigilance hypothesis and suggest that a 532 prolonged attention to negative words not only occurs when they were presented in isolation, but 533 also occurs when they were presented in priming experiment.